11. Handling Categorical Data

 For example, if \(\boldsymbol{x}=(0, 1, 2, 1)\) and \(l=4\), then:

-Such a representation is useful when solving a multiclass classification problem by means of l binary classifiers.
+One can easily verify that each row consists of one and only one 1 (the number of 1s per one row is 1).
+Such a representation is adequate when solving a multiclass classification problem by means of \(l\) binary classifiers.
 For example, if spam, bacon, and hot dogs are on the menu, then spam is encoded as \((1, 0, 0)\), i.e., yeah-spam, nah-bacon, and nah-hot dog.
-We can build three binary classifiers, each specialising in telling whether what it encounters is a given food or something else.
+We can build three binary classifiers, each narrowly specialising in sniffing one particular type of food.

-Write a function to one-hot encode a given categorical vector.
+Write a function to one-hot encode a given categorical vector represented using character strings.

-Write a function to decode a one-hot encoded matrix.
+Compose a function to decode a one-hot-encoded matrix.

 Numerical data can be converted to categorical via binning (quantisation).
-This results in information (precision) loss, however, it also opens some new possibilities.
-In fact, this is what we needed to do in order to draw all the histograms in Chapter 4.
+Even though this causes information loss, it may open some new possibilities.
+In fact, we needed binning to draw all the histograms in Chapter 4.
 Also, reporting observation counts in each bin instead of raw data enables us to include them in printed reports (in the form of tables).

 Note

-As strong proponents of openness and transparency, we always encourage all entities (governments, universities, non-for-profits, corporations, etc.) to share (e.g., under the Creative Commons CC-BY-SA-4.0 license) unabridged versions of their datasets to enable public scrutiny and getting the most of the possibilities they can bring for the public good.
+We are strong proponents of openness and transparency.
+Thus, we always encourage all entities (governments, universities, non-profits, corporations, etc.) to share raw, unabridged versions of their datasets under the terms of some open data license.
+This is to enable public scrutiny and to get the most out of the possibilities they can bring for benefit of the community.

 Of course, sometimes the sharing of unprocessed information can violate the privacy of the subjects.
-In such a case, it might be a good idea to communicate them in a binned form.
+In such a case, it might be worthwhile to communicate them in a binned form.

 Consider the 16 best marathon finish times (in minutes):